TritonDataCenter/freebsd-image-tests/README.md

 # Overview

-These are the tests used to validate FreeBSD KVM images before being released to the images.joyent.com and the Joyent Public Cloud.
+These are the tests used to validate FreeBSD KVM images before being released to the images.joyent.com and the Joyent Public Cloud and images.joyent.com.

 These tests are are based on [Serverspec](http://serverspec.org).